-Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
-Daily comfort is more than making sure you have warm jackets and hats.
-The colder weather essentially pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Cold, frigid air is enveloping much of the country right now and comfort seems to be of high importance for most of us.
+Daily comfort extends beyond ensuring you have a warm coat and gloves too.
+The colder weather basically pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air is the cause of many things, including everything from an increased risk for sickness to more frequent shocks from static.
-Those two things may not cause the same level of concern, but they are both annoyances that may be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?

 The colder air changes the makeup of the air during the winter.
-Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
+Humidification is more than just adding moisture to the air in your home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
 Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier delivers the moisture more consistently and in the maximum capacity, too, so why settle for anything less than ideal comfort?
+A whole-home humidifier circulates the moisture more reliably and in the maximum capacity too, helping you and your family benefit from your ideal home comfort.

 - Keeping humidity levels in check helps to maintain your paint, furniture and flooring, avoiding additional repair costs.